 - Automation engineer

 - 3D architect.

-Not surprisingly, based on demographic forecast— with one in five Canadians to be over 65 by the year 2024 — that causes a fundamental shift into health care career demand, especially:
+Not surprisingly, based on the demographic forecast— with one in five Canadians to be over 65 by the year 2024 — that causes a fundamental shift in health care career demand, especially:

 - Registered Practitioner Nurse (RPN)

 - Veterinary Technicians or assistants (pets are aging too.)

 There are several types of visa and immigration options that’ll allow you to live and work in one of the top jobs in Canada mentioned above or any other high-demand skilled profession.
 Each immigration program has its own unique set of requirements, eligibilities, application methods, and processing cost and time.
 The initial step in your journey to Canada is discovering which program best suits you.